-D) All of the above are false.
-Answer: C Page Ref.: C:2-26 Objective: 4 71) Identify which of the following statements is true.
+Answer: C Page Ref.: C:2-26

 A) The assignment of income doctrine requires a cash method of accounting for a transferor/shareholder to recognize income when accounts receivable are transferred by the shareholder to the corporation in a Sec.
 351 exchange in which no gain is otherwise recognized.